apioo/psx/doc/getting_started/schema.rst

         }
     }

-It is also possible to generate such an schema from an sql database.
+It is also possible to generate such a schema from a sql database.
 You can use the following command:

 .. code::